microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attacksimulationroot-get-simulationautomations.md

 ---
-title: "Get simulationAutomations"
+title: "Get simulationAutomation"
-description: "Get a attack simulation automation for an id for a tenant."
+description: "Get an attack simulation automation for a tenant."
 author: "stuartcl"
 ms.localizationpriority: medium
 ms.prod: "security"
 doc_type: apiPageType
 ---

-# Get simulationAutomations
+# Get simulationAutomation
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a attack simulation automation for an id for a tenant.
+Get an attack simulation automation for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).